Divided court explains choice of new congressional map | Times Leader

 Candidates are currently circulating petitions to get on the May 17 primary ballot.

-The new, 17-district map creates two Pittsburgh-area seats where incumbents are not running and puts two Republican incumbents — Fred Keller and Dan Meuser — into a single district.
+The new, 17-district map creates two Pittsburgh-area seats where incumbents are not running and puts two Republican incumbents — Fred Keller and Glenn Thompson — into a single district.
 Keller has said he will not seek another term in Congress this year.

 Pennsylvania’s congressional delegation now consists of nine Republicans and nine Democrats.

-Note: This story has been corrected to show that U.S. Rep. Fred Keller’s home was drawn into the same district as U.S. Rep. Glenn Thompson, not U.S. Rep. Dan Meuser.